amonfort808/tonyspcparts/README.md

 I will update my progression in milestones.

-First Milestone: Initial framework design #INCOMPLETE
+First Milestone: Initial framework design
+#-INCOMPLETE

 Things you may want to cover: